tareq1988/wedocs/readme.md

 1. Clone the repo: `git clone https://github.com/tareq1988/wedocs.git` to your themes directory.

 2. Log in to your dashboard and navigate to `Appearance → Themes`.
-Click the **Activate** button on weDocs theme.
+Click the **Activate** button on the weDocs theme.

 If you already do not have weDocs plugin installed, go to `Plugins → Add New` and Search for **wedocs** and install.

 ##Customize

-The theme only has feature to use a custom image as logo.
+The theme only has a feature to use a custom image as a logo.
 Navigate to `Appearance → Customizer`.
 Then you will find the option to add a custom logo image.

 If you want to add more features, please fork and help 🙂.

-And ofcourse, you can customize the style and the source code as you like.
+Of course, you can customize the style and the source code as you like.
 I pull request always makes me excited!

 ### Built with